 Thanks for joining us today.
 It’s our first kickoff webinar of 2020, So, thanks for joining Advanced Cooling Technologies.
-I’m excited, I think you have a good webinar in store today.
+I’m excited, I think you have a good webinar in-store today.

 So, I’ll hand it over to a couple of stars in the HVAC energy recovery area, but first to get you started and orient you with what we’ll be covering today.

-The two gentlemen they’ll be given the presentation are Mark Stevens and Devin Pellicone.
+The two gentlemen who’ll be given the presentation are Mark Stevens and Devin Pellicone.
 Mark has been with ACT for over 10 years.
 He’s been a catalyst in getting us started in this industry and has a lot of experience with these products and the logistics associated with getting these fulfilled into new construction projects; working with engineering firms to get these designed in.

 And then Devin is our lead engineer.
 And he has been a leader in all technologies Pumped and Passive Two Phase.
-So he is very familiar with not only our HVAC product line, but also a lot of our Industrial Products that feature those type of technologies, so you’re in good hands today and I expect they will give you a good presentation.
+So he is very familiar with not only our HVAC product line but also a lot of our Industrial Products that feature those type of technologies, so you’re in good hands today and I expect they will give you a good presentation.

 And just one more side before I pass it over to Mark, I just wanted to say that we’re doing this event really because of the AHR award, our innovations award that we were given late in 2020.

 And we’re kind of disappointed that we couldn’t go to AHR Live in 2021 and see all our friends, and accept the award there.
 But we have been getting a lot of questions on these pumped systems, so to answer all your questions, we thought it’d be best to host this type of webinar, and we do want it as interactively as possible.
 So please type in questions, and we will do a Q&A at the end.